WOODCHUCKERS FIREWOOD

 -

-Ensure you have A properly fitted screen around your fireplace.
-A decorative screen MAY not provide protection.
+Ensure you have a properly fitted screen around your fireplace.
+A decorative screen may not provide protection.

 -